danielang2020/danielang2020.github.io/practices/sentence.md

 - Do you want me to come to your house? (if someone is at their house)
 - Do you want me to go to your house? (if someone isn't at their house)

 - Can I interest you in a dinner and a movie night at my house and cookie baking?
+Yes.
+Sign me up.